 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
-If the medicine upsets your stomach, take it with food or milk.
+Take this medication by mouth with a glass of water.
+If the medication upsets your stomach, take it with food or milk.
 Follow the directions on the prescription label.
 Do not take more than you are told to take.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-This medicine is not for use in children less than 12 years of age.
-Do not give this medicine to a child younger than 18 years of age after surgery to remove the tonsils and/or adenoids.
+Talk to your care team about the use of this medication in children.
+This medication is not for use in children younger than 12 years of age.
+Do not give this medication to a child younger than 18 years of age after surgery to remove the tonsils and/or adenoids.